-Social media is now the number one media platform for Singaporeans.
+Social media platforms are now the number one preferred media channels for Singaporeans.

 Don’t believe me?
 Just look around you and see what your friends and family members are doing.

-Chances are that at least one or more persons around you are thumbing through their Facebook feeds, ogling at Instagram photos, sending a tweet to the Twitterverse, recording a “story” on Snapchat, or watching a YouTube video.
+Chances are that at least one or more persons around you are thumbing through their Facebook feeds, ogling at Instagram photos, sending a tweet to the Twitterverse, recording a short trending dance on TikTok, searching for answers on Google, messaging their friends on WhatsApp or Telegram, or watching a YouTube video.

 Courtesy of we are social